hkmztrk/SMILESbasedSimilarityKernels/README.md

 The program will produce text files containing each containing a similarity matrix of the given inputs under the "simmatrix" folder.

-# How to Run the Jar File

-First, please place  "data" folder under the same directory with SMILESSim.jar and create an empty folder named "simmatrix" in the same directory.

-Then, you can run the code below in the command line,
-	java -jar SMILESSim.jar